pheryjs/phery/README.md

 like paginations and such.
 Compatible with all major browsers, Firefox 3+, Opera 10+, Chrome 5+, Internet Explorer 7+ And tested in the new upcoming browsers, Firefox 4, Chrome 11 and IE9, and there are no browser specific hacks.

+Even though it works in Internet Explorer 6, I don't care and don't test in it.

 The code is mostly commented using phpDoc and jsDoc, for a less-steep learning curve, using doc-enabled IDEs.
 Also, most of the important and most used functions in jQuery were added as phpDoc, as a magic method of the phery_response class.